 “You think too many things,” said Montag, uneasily.

 You can learn more about the political themes and historical context of the book in the video below (but beware of spoilersspoiler: a piece of information about a book, film, or television show that may ruin your enjoyment of the story, if you have not already read or watched it):

 The House on Mango Street | Sandra Cisneros

-Just 103 pages, this award-winning and much-loved coming-of-age novel from 1984 is frequently studied in schools and universities in the United States.
+Just 103 pages, The House on Mango Street is an award-winning and much-loved coming-of-age novel that is frequently studied in schools and universities in the United States.